 In looking for an encrypted messaging program, I immediately eliminated SMS as it by its nature cannot be encrypted.
 After a lot of research, I narrowed my list to the Signal, WhatsApp, Threema, and Telegram.
 Google Allo and Hangouts as well as Facebook Messenger were also eliminated because of point number 1.
 I never considered iMessage because I don’t use an iPhone.

 Methodology of the Company

 Open source software is a nice option because (for those with the “know-how”) can look at the code that makes up the app in order to verify what is claimed by the authors.
-Signal is the only one of these that is open source.
+Signal is the only one of these that is open source [UPDATE: As of September 2020, Threema is open source too!].
 Without getting too technical, I ruled out Telegram because it is not open source, but they also do not use standard encryption solutions for their app.
 They have come up with their own proprietary solution; since it cannot be verified that it is truly doing what they say, I didn’t feel that I could trust it.
 Signal is open source, and WhatsApp is actually built on a base of Signal.
 The way encryption is implemented is where I had a problem with it.
 Two-way encrypted communication works by arranging a swap of encryption keys between two parties.
 Signal, and by result, WhatsApp handle all of the handshaking in the background without the user needing to do anything special in order to make it work seamlessly.
 Threema leaves it to the user to handle the exchange of encryption keys.
 I opted for Threema because the result gave me control over and ultimately the responsibility of my own encryption keys.
 The security model used by Signal/WhatsApp (this is also Apple’s iMessage security model) inherently means they have access to the encryption keys and ultimately means they can circumvent their own security model technologically speaking.